 The signal phasing sequence is specified by clicking on the Quick Phases dual-ring (NEMA) phasing diagram (phases 1 through 8).
-Only left-turn phasing needs to be specified, because thru movements and right-turn movements are automatically added to the phasing sequence as a function of laneage.
+Only left-turn phasing needs to be set, because thru movements and right-turn movements are automatically added to the phasing sequence as a function of laneage.
 Left-turn movements in odd-numbered phases are used to reflect protected left-turns (i.e., ‘green arrow’), whereas left-turn movements in even-numbered phases are used to reflect permitted left-turns (i.e., ‘green ball’).
 When exclusive right-turn lanes exist, shielded right-turns may be added by clicking twice on the corresponding odd-numbered phase.
-After the signal phasing and timing are entered a sequential phasing diagram (labeled ‘Phasing View’) will display the overall timing plan in an equivalent ‘single-ring’ format equivalent to how phasing was coded in previous versions.
+After the signal phasing and timing are entered, a sequential phasing diagram (labeled ‘Phasing View’) will display the overall timing plan in an equivalent ‘single-ring format equivalent to how phasing was coded in previous versions.

 What do the green times in Phasing View represent?

 After the signal phasing and timing are entered, the Phasing View diagram displays the overall timing plan in an equivalent “single-ring” format.
 The HCM2010 procedure to calculate the average duration of an actuated phase generates the green times in the Phasing View.
 This procedure is used for estimating the average phase duration for an intersection that is operating with actuated control.
 Where appropriate, the description is extended to include techniques for estimating the duration of non-coordinated and coordinated phases.
 For pre-timed signals (Recall Mode set to Max for each phase), phase durations will usually reflect user-specified maximum green times.
-Alternatively, phase durations may be taken directly from user-entered data, by turning on the checkbox called Field-Measured Phase Times.
+Alternatively, phase durations may be taken directly from user-entered data by turning on the Field-Measured Phase Times checkbox.